 Under our stock ownership policy, each of our non-employee directors has an ownership target which establishes, on an annual basis, the number of shares each non-employee director should hold of Company stock.
 We count towards this minimum stock ownership target owned shares and deferred stock units.
-The ownership target for a non-employee director is determined by multiplying the annual cash retainer for Board membership for that year by five and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$10.53 per share for 2020).
+The ownership target for a non-employee director is determined by multiplying the annual cash retainer for Board membership for that year by five and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$8.52 per share for 2021).
 Until a non-employee director achieves the minimum stock ownership target, he or she is restricted from selling any shares of Company stock until such time as he or she holds shares in excess of the ownership target, except as needed to pay personal taxes related to the issuance of Company stock from equity compensation grants, and except for shares that the director has purchased on the open market.
+Each of our non-employee directors holds shares in excess of his or her 2021 ownership target, except that Messrs.
+Shaw and Hartmeier and Ms. Merrill, who were appointed to our Board of Directors in 2016, 2019 and 2020, respectively, have not had sufficient time to accumulate shares equal to the ownership target.
+Messrs.
+Shaw and Hartmeier and Ms. Merrill have not sold any shares.